 While most students were off for their winter break, 40 Fresno State students traveled to England for the Arts and Humanities “Study Abroad Experience: London Life & Lore.”
 Students get an authentic British experience and earn three units of credit as they take in the sights and culture of England.

-During the trip, Dr. Anthony Radford with the Music Department is sending updates and pictures of the student’s experiences.
-Here’s the latest:
+During the trip, Dr. Anthony Radford with the Music Department sent updates and pictures of the students’ experiences.

 January 16, 2019